databrary/design/ridir-16/narrative.md

 We will then strive to develop tools that import and export these coding files in their native format, or, in the worst case import files that have been exported by the Mangold software into an open, text-based (CSV or XML) format.

 Beyond the project team's desire to serve this important segment of the developmental and learning sciences research community, Databrary staff believe that import/export functionality for Mangold Interact is important for another reason.
-One of the largest (n=344 participants, 1,344 sessions) and most diverse video datasets currently stored and shared on Databrary comes from an NSF-funded longitudinal study (http://doi.org/10.17910/B7CC74) led by Catherine Tamis-LeMonda.
+One of the largest (n=344 participants, 1,344 sessions) and most diverse video datasets currently stored and shared on Databrary comes from an NSF-funded longitudinal study led by Catherine Tamis-LeMonda [@Tamis-LeMonda_data].
 Professor Tamis-LeMonda has available Mangold Interact format coding files, but has not yet shared these with Databrary.
 Successful implementation of Mangold Interact import functionality may make it eventually possible to store and share these coded spreadsheets with Databrary alongside the already-shared videos, thus augmenting the current value of the shared data.
-Unfortunately, some intermediate data from coding these videos that would allow the codes to be linked with the videos on Databrary has been lost, so this process may require significant additional effort, if it is indeed feasible.
+Unfortunately, some intermediate data from coding these videos that would allow the codes to be linked with the videos on Databrary has been lost, so this process may require significant effort and will require the project team to assess cost and feasibility prior to starting work.

 ##### Project 2.6: Import Noldus Observer XT files

-Noldus Observer XT (http://www.noldus.com/human-behavior-research/products/the-observer-xt) is a commercial software package produced by Noldus Information Technology that is specialized for the collection, coding, and analysis of audio, video, eye tracking and physiological data streams.
+Noldus Observer XT [@noldus_observer_XT] is a commercial software package produced by Noldus Information Technology that is specialized for the collection, coding, and analysis of audio, video, eye tracking and physiological data streams.
-Noldus also develops, sells, and supports complete integrated hardware and software packages for multi-measure behavioral analyses.
+Noldus, like Mangold, develops, sells, and supports complete integrated hardware and software packages for multi-measure behavioral analyses.
-Niek Wilmink, Product Portfolio Manager at Noldus, has agreed to serve on the project's technical advisory committee (see Appendix X).
+Niek Wilmink, Product Portfolio Manager at Noldus, has agreed to serve on the project's technical advisory committee (see Appendix A).

 Noldus Observer XT files are in a proprietary format, but the software has the capability of exporting codes and short code definitions stored in coding template files into a spreadsheet (Microsoft Excel) format.
-Project staff will work with Mr. Wilmink and the Noldus team to build support within Databrary for uploading and downloading coding files.
+Project staff will work with Mr. Wilmink and the Noldus team to build support within Databrary for uploading and downloading coding templates and files.
 With support from our Noldus partners, project staff will investigate the possibility of functionality that allows Databrary to import Noldus files from their native formats into the Databrary back-end.
 In the worst case, Databrary will build functionality to import files that are exported by the Noldus software into an open or easy-to-read format, like the Excel spreadsheet format used by the coding template export function.